stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 ```

 Returning to `List`, one thing we would like to do is to remove the type of
 elements it consumes.
-I mean, if you have list of `a` elements, shouldn't it
+I mean, if you have a list of `a` elements, shouldn't
-be `List a`?
+it be `List a`?
 Sure it should.
-Let's see definition of `List` again:
+Let's see the definition of `List` again:

 ```haskell
 data List a b = List ([a] -> Maybe (b, [a])) [a]
 ```

-`a` here doesn't really ever change as per our idea of not touching it.
-It
+`[a]` here doesn't really ever change as per our idea of not touching it.
-just should be of the same type its companion `[a] -> Maybe (b, [a])`
+Its type should be just the same as type of the argument its companion `[a]
-function consumes.
-We could just hide it then using existential
+-> Maybe (b, [a])` function consumes.
+We could hide it then using
-quantification:
+existential quantification:

 ```
 data List b = forall a.
 List ([a] -> Maybe (b, [a])) [a]